puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_creating.markdown

 #### Configuring the Config Version

 You can specify an executable script that will determine an environment's config version by setting `config_version` in its [environment.conf][] file.
 Puppet will run this script when compiling a catalog for a node in the environment, and use its output as the config version.
-Note that the global `config_version` setting from [puppet.conf][] will never be used by a directory environment.
+Note that the global `config_version` setting from [puppet.conf][] will never be used by an environment.

 **Note:** If you're using a system binary like `git rev-parse`, make sure to specify the absolute path to it!
 If `config_version` is set to a relative path, Puppet will look for the binary _in the environment,_ not in the system's `PATH`.